-BUSINESS LEADERSHIP SPECIALIZATION (Professional Studies)
+BUSINESS LEADERSHIP SPECIALIZATION

+(Online Studies)

-The Business Leadership program is designed for Professional Studies for adult students.
+The Business Leadership program is designed for online studies for adult students.
 Students must be 21 years of age before entering the program.
 The intent is to allow students to complete the degree program in the context of their adult professional and personal lives.

-Reference the Professional Studies section of this catalog for program requirements.
+Reference the Online Studies section of this catalog for program requirements.